impredicative/gec/README.md

 # gec

 **`gec`** is a simple and opinionated Bash utility with convenience commands for working with git with [gocryptfs](https://github.com/rfjakob/gocryptfs).

+It is in a very early stage of development and documentation.
-It is a stopgap until a more sophisticated and cross-platform utility is implemented in Golang.
+Even after this is remedied, it is still just a stopgap until a more sophisticated and cross-platform utility is implemented in Golang.

 ## Requirements
 1. gocryptfs ≥ 2.0-beta1